PHY Uses Solicitation for Investigator Proposals

-The Physics Division has issued a solicitation (NSF 14-576) for FY2015 that replaces its prior annual Dear Colleague Letter.
+The Physics Division has issued a solicitation (NSF 15-579) for FY2016 that replaces its prior annual Dear Colleague Letter.
 The solicitation follows most of the requirements in the Grant Proposal Guide, but has additional requirements that pertain to one or more of the following: significant instrumentation development, long-term efforts, letters of collaboration, and proposers who anticipate having multiple sources of support, The solicitation also has deadlines instead of target dates.
 All proposals submitted to the Physics Division that are not governed by another solicitation (such as CAREER) should be submitted to this solicitation; otherwise they will be returned without review.